SmartBoy84/EmojiPortal/README.md

 # EmojiPortal
-Scrape latest set of emojis from Unicode library
+Scrape latest set of emojis from Unicode library and use scraped emojis to convert images to a array of emojis

+\* This project unifies [Emojifier](https://github.com/SmartBoy84/Emojifier) and [EmojiScraper](https://github.com/SmartBoy84/EmojiScraper) + adds a TON more features

 `[folderNames... cartridgeFiles... html] % [cart/list] {scale:int} [folderName]`